PatrickVuscan/LBC-Frontend/iteration-02-review.md

 ii) We want to set up integration and end-to-end tests after the frontend and backend people have connected their features together.
-- So we can be more confident that our app components and pages still work.
+- So we (and developers outside of our team) can be more confident that our app components and pages still work.

 iii) We could update the README.md file as we improved our features, rather than waiting until the D3 deadline to update it.
 - This will spare our team from having to scramble to assemble a README.md file.
 - It's useful to document the feature while it's still fresh in your mind.
+- Similarly, we plan on working on the presentation in smaller bursts to maximize time spent making quality slides.

 iv) We could add more appropriate linter checks.
+- The problem was that our linter wasn't catching the right style errors.
+It flags trivial style issues like "excess whitespace," and completely misses more subtle style errors like callback hell, unsimplified boolean expressions, and multiple statements per line.
 - We could add more linter checks, like max statements per line, max nested callbacks, or simplifying boolean expressions like "a && a" and "b || b".
 - We could also remove any linter checks that flag unreasonable prescriptive style guildelines.